 What is ETL?

-ETL stands for Extract, Transform, Load and is the process of consolidating data from various upstream sources into a single storage layer.
+ETL stands for Extract, Transform, Load and is the process of consolidating data from various upstream sources into a single destination storage layer.
 These upstream sources often span multiple systems and data formats: including application databases, third-party services, and raw files.
-To fully leverage this data, it’s typically best to bring everything into one centralized location, traditionally a data warehouse or data lake, where it can be standardized and made usable across the organization.
+To fully leverage this data, it’s typically best to bring everything into one centralized location, traditionally a data warehouse or data lake, where it can be standardized and made usable.

 ETL vs ELT